GeoSensorWebLab/data-transloader/lib/ontologies/README.markdown

 Avoid using special characters for RDF Individual names, and try to use simple alpha-numeric characters instead to avoid parsing issues.
 For description and label strings, avoid exceeding 255 characters in length as this may conflict with some SensorThings API implementations.

+If a `definition` for a `Property` is an empty string, this will cause an error in SensorThings API.

 [Protege]: https://protege.stanford.edu
 [Turtle]: https://en.wikipedia.org/wiki/Turtle_(syntax)